alephium/www/src/content/news/builders-highlight-8-ngu-money-f8bf05e36e99/index.md

 NGU Money encompasses several key components:

-**1. NGU Signals:** A powerhouse in crypto trading with an 80%+ win rate on 200 coins, offering alerts for making informed decisions: [https://app.ngu.money/subscribe](https://app.ngu.money/subscribe)
+**1. NGU Signals:** A powerhouse in crypto trading with an 80%+ win rate on 200 coins, offering alerts for making informed decisions.

 **2. Utility:** Beyond its origin as a meme coin, NGU is introducing Trade Battle Utility, adding a competitive dimension to the trading experience.